MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Get-AppxPackageAutoUpdateSettings.md

 ## PARAMETERS

 ### -PackageFullName
-Specifies the Package Full Name of that app that is being queried.
+Specifies the Package Full Name of the app that is being queried.

 ```yaml
 Type: String